truenas/middleware/docs/userguide/index.rst

 is a terminal multiplexer which enables a number of terminals to be created, accessed, and controlled from a single screen. tmux is an alternative to GNU screen.
 Similar to screen, tmux can be detached from a screen and continue running in the background, then later reattached.

-To start a session, simply type **tmux**.
+To start a session, simply type :command:`tmux`.
 As seen in Figure 23.9a, a new session with a single window will open with a status line at the bottom of the screen.
 This line shows information on the current session and is used to enter interactive commands.

 **Figure 23.9a: tmux Session**

 |Figure239a_png|

 To create a second window, press "ctrl b" then ".
-To close a window, type **exit** within the window.
+To close a window, type :command:`exit` within the window.

 `tmux(1) <http://www.openbsd.org/cgi-bin/man.cgi?query=tmux>`_
-lists all of the key bindings and commands for interacting with **tmux** windows and sessions.
+lists all of the key bindings and commands for interacting with :command:`tmux` windows and sessions.

-If you close Shell while **tmux** is running, it will detach its session.
-The next time you open Shell, run **tmux attach** to return to the previous session.
-To leave the **tmux** session entirely, type
+If you close Shell while :command:`tmux` is running, it will detach its session.
+The next time you open Shell, run :command:`tmux attach` to return to the previous session.
+To leave the :command:`tmux` session entirely, type :command:`exit`; if you have multiple windows running, you will need to
-**exit**; if you have multiple windows running, you will need to **exit** out of each first.
+:command:`exit` out of each first.

 Dmidecode
 ---------